 When your permanent teeth first erupt through the gums, they are bright white, with tooth enamel that resembles a perfect porcelain coating.
 Over time the act of eating and drinking, as well as acids in the food we eat and bacteria in the mouth damage the enamel.
 As enamel becomes worn away, it begins to become more translucent, exposing the yellow dentin underneath.
 In addition, tiny cracks form in the enamel that can become stained and filled with debris.
 This dulls the naturally bright appearance of your teeth.

 Teeth whitening removes these stains and debris, allowing the cracks in your tooth enamel to become remineralized.
 This helps to restore the natural whiteness of your teeth, making your smile look bright and young once again.
 If a smile truly is “a face-lift you get for free,” tooth whitening can help to enhance that effect.

 It may be surprising, but there are actually two different types of tooth staining: intrinsic (inside the teeth) and extrinsic (on the outside of the teeth).

 Extrinsic stains are the most common types of stains on the teeth.
-These are generally caused by drinking beverages such as soda, tea, or coffee on a regular basis.
+Drinking beverages such as soda, tea, or coffee on a regular basis may cause extrinsic stains.
 This type of staining also occurs when you smoke tobacco products.
-Some extrinsic stains are minor and can be easily removed during a normal dental cleaning.
+Some extrinsic stains are minor so removal during a normal dental cleaning is common.
 For more stubborn stains, cosmetic whitening treatments such as bleaching may be used.